OpenWebAdvocacy/website/src/pages/walled-gardens.md

 ## 9. The Web Can Be Capable

-> "The fact that web apps aren’t able to fully compete with iOS apps **is an Apple problem, not a web problem**"
+> The fact that web apps aren’t able to fully compete with iOS apps **is an Apple problem, not a web problem**
 > <cite>[Richard MacManus - NewsStack](https://thenewstack.io/apples-browser-engine-ban-is-holding-back-web-app-innovation/) <br />(emphasis added)</cite>